Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 }

-1. Defines the ChatRoom Durable Object with complete chat room logic:
+1. Defines the ChatRoom Durable Object with hibernation-aware chat room logic:

 • Message persistence: Stores the last 100 messages in Durable Object storage